larsoleruben/larsoleruben.github.io/diary/very_basic_docker_k8.md

 # What is this about

-1. A little bit about docker
+- A little bit about docker
-2. Some stuff about kubernetes and how we use it
+- Some stuff about kubernetes and how we use it
-3. In the end both you and I will hopefully be a little wiser
+- In the end both you and I will hopefully be a little wiser

+# Where do we use Kubernetes in the ØBS

+- We have 3 clusters.
+- One for dev and test
+- Two for production, but only one is active
+- In them we are running services for transformations
+- And services for API, Calculation Engine and Dashboard
+- Deployment is automated (more or less)

 # Docker!